01.

 the local economy together

-Guided by the principles of community wealth building, organisations like Dollar Academy can play a key role in supporting and strengthening the local economy by building strong ties with the community and businesses.
-Through FIDA we look forward to building more partnerships that will allow us to play an even greater role in the surrounding area.
-A good example of this is the work we are currently doing with Scotland’s International Environment Centre (SIEC), Clacks Council and Stirling University.
+Guided by the principles of community wealth building, organisations like Dollar Academy can also play a key role in supporting and strengthening the local economy by building strong ties with the community and businesses.
+Through FIDA we look forward to building partnerships that will allow us to play an even greater role in the surrounding areas.

 “Partnership working is a key value for Clackmannanshire Council.
 The chance to participate in FIDA through the SIEC is a tremendously exciting opportunity for our residents, the County and Scotland.
 I am particularly keen to see how we can build on the foundations already in place to maximise opportunity and access to innovation, enterprise and ultimately better, well-paid jobs for our young people.